klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 * `A := B`
   * `:=` is used to define `A` as `B`.
 * We use the terms "smart contract" and "contract" interchangeably.
+* We use the terms "opcode" as the "operation code/operation"

 ### Symbols <a id="symbols"></a>